 24/7/365 data accessibility is especially critical for healthcare organizations that need ubiquitous, immediate access to potentially life-saving data in situations where minutes matter.

 When it comes to cloud computing, interoperability is another crucial aspect of any infrastructure architecture, especially in the health and life science sector.

 Anyone who has ever had to present health, insurance and billing information multiple times while dealing with a single health issue has experienced the immense challenge organizations face with interoperability.

 In this sector, organizations might have multiple locations across a city, state, region or country or need to connect with partners at a different company in a related industry.
 As such, workers at each of these locations need to be able to access, exchange, integrate and use data collaboratively and cooperatively across a cloud network.
 Sometimes, they are working on different information systems.

-These are just three solid reasons why you need to remind yourself why you should be launching a cloud journey rather than looking for reasons why you shouldn’t make the leap.
+These are just three solid reasons why you need to remind yourself why you should be launching a cloud journey in a health and life sciences setting rather than looking for reasons why you shouldn’t make the leap.